 This book, ‘Investment Valuation’, forged in years of financial expertise tested and reaffirmed at his many packed conferences presents investment valuation techniques in his signature clarity and gusto.
 For professionals and students looking to consistently score big in the investment business, the book is armed with a plethora of models on investment valuation and detailed guidance on selecting the most effective valuation model for a specific asset valuation situation.
 In the book, the author covers every aspect of asset valuation scenarios including: start-ups, unconventional assets, distressed companies, private equities, and real estate.

 For professionals interested in utilizing value enhancement, such as the CFROI and probabilistic valuation techniques, such as the decision tree and Monte Carlo techniques, ‘Investment Valuation’ provides an excellent resource.
-The book provides a solid reference text with detailed treatment of ‘intrinsic’ valuation techniques, such as the EVA and DCF, as well as ‘relative’: P/E and EV/BITDA valuation multiples approach.
+The book provides a solid reference text with detailed treatment of ‘intrinsic’ valuation techniques, such as the EVA and DCF, as well as ‘relative’: P/E and EV/EBITDA valuation multiples approach.
 If you are seriously thinking about improving and solidifying your investment valuation skills for any serious project, then the book, ‘Investment Valuation’ has everything you need in one detailed resource.

 Author: Simon Benninga

-An Innovative and Comprehensive guide to Financial Modeling with Excel
+An Innovative and Comprehensive Guide to Financial Modeling with Excel

 As one of the best resource materials for a coal-face hard-core understanding of the tools and techniques employed in a sophisticated way of performing financial analysis, the book is cast with an abundance of innovative techniques for corporate valuation based on accounting data that requires minimal valuation variables.
 Every reader starving for a buffet of practical, easy-to-follow, innovative and thorough methods in one quantitative finance book, should try out this one.